 - Over the counter pain relievers like ibuprofen or acetaminophen

 Patients with sciatica feel better with time, usually a few weeks.
 If pain continues, other treatment modalities can be discussed.
 Muscle spasms can accompany sciatica symptoms and can be treated with heat or ice therapy.
-A doctor may advise light exercise like short walks and once recovery is established they may give you exercises to strengthen your back and core.
+A doctor may advise light exercise like short walks, and once recovery is established, they may give you exercises to strengthen your back and core.

-Please contact our chiropractic team today to schedule an appointment if you are experiencing symptoms of sciatica.
+Don’t hesitate to get in touch with our chiropractic team today to schedule an appointment if you are experiencing symptoms of sciatica.
 We are ready to help you feel better and get back on your feet again.